 Only a very brief description of the address was entered on the return, but all household occupants were recorded for the first time.
 The address was rarely written at all in villages because it was not considered to be necessary.

-It is also possible to search the 1841 census street index, but it is necessary to know the address your ancestor was living at.
+You can search the 1841 census street index, but it is necessary to know the address your ancestor was living at.
 This is only available for towns and cities, villages are not included.

-The ages of occupants over the age of 15 were rounded down to the nearest 5 years, for example, someone aged 53 would be transcribed as being 50, so when looking for your ancestor's baptism in parish registers, which would be the only option open to you because civil registration did not begin in England and Wales until the September quarter of 1837(includes July, August and September), it is prudent to check for 3 or 4 years either side of the year in which you believe they were born.
+When looking for your ancestor's baptism in parish registers, which would be the only option open to you because civil registration did not begin in England and Wales until the September quarter of 1837(includes July, August and September), it is prudent to check for 3 or 4 years either side of the year in which you believe they were born.

 Members of the Army